-This opportunity is available at Western Hillel in London, ON and Hillel Ryerson in Toronto, ON.
-Please specify location preference in your cover letter.
+This opportunity is available at Western Hillel in London, ON and at Hillel York in Toronto, ON.

 Create and execute a proactive advocacy strategy for the local Hillel, identifying specific goals and measurable objectives, in partnership with the Campus Director, and with support from Hillel Ontario’s Director, Advocacy and Issues Management.

 Work collaboratively with the Centre for Israel and Jewish Affairs (CIJA), Hillel’s primary advocacy partner.

 Collaborate with other Jewish and/or Israel advocacy organizations on and off campus to further Hillel’s strategic advocacy objectives and strengthen organizational relationships.

 Provide support to Jewish and non-Jewish students affiliated with Hillel in pursuit of their advocacy interests, including working with them on their political advocacy interests, such as student political campaigns and referendums.

 Prepare for, and respond effectively and strategically, to anti-Israel/anti-Semitic incidents on campus in collaboration with the Campus Director and Director, Advocacy and Issues Management

 Assist with the creation and implementation of strategic campaigns to advance advocacy objectives.